Va'aiga Tuigamala

-Va'aiga Lealuga Tuigamala Pulelua Fesola'i MNZM (4 September 1969 – 24 February 2022), sometimes known as Inga Tuigamala, was a professional rugby union and rugby league footballer.
+Va'aiga Lealuga Tuigamala Pulelua Fesola'i MNZM (4 September 1969 – 24 February 2022), often known as Inga Tuigamala, was a professional rugby union and rugby league player.
 Born in Samoa, he represented New Zealand in rugby union, winning 19 caps, and later Samoa in both rugby league (two caps) and rugby union (23 caps).
 He played in one rugby league and two rugby union World Cups.

 Tuigamala began his career in rugby union, and played provincially for Auckland.
-He changed rugby football codes from rugby union to rugby league, and became an integral part of the successful Wigan team of the 1990.
-He later returned to union winning championships with London Wasps and Newcastle Falcons.
+He changed rugby football codes from rugby union to rugby league, and became an integral part of the successful Wigan team of the 1990s.
+He returned to union, winning championships with London Wasps and Newcastle Falcons.

-A centre or wing, he was known as a powerful runner, much larger than most wings in rugby union.
+A centre or wing, he was known as a powerful runner, much larger than most rugby wingers of the time.

 Early life

 Born in Faleasiu, Samoa, Tuigamala and his family moved to New Zealand when he was 4 years old.
 He grew up in southern Glendene in West Auckland, New Zealand.
+He was from Tongan and Samoan Descent.

 Playing career

 Rugby union

 He played in New Zealand for Ponsonby and Auckland.
-He represented New Zealand (the All Blacks) in rugby union as a winger from 1989, playing his first test match against the US in 1991.
+He represented New Zealand (the All Blacks) in rugby union as a winger from 1989, playing his first test match against the United States in 1991.
 At the time, Tuigamala was the first person born in Samoa to play for the All Blacks.
 He won 19 caps, including playing at the 1991 World Cup.

+He was the first player to score a try worth 5 points on July 4, 1992, in a match against Australia.

 Nicknamed Inga the Winger, he converted to rugby league, signing with English club Wigan in 1993.
 His biography Inga the Winger by Bob Howitt was also published in 1993.